WalkerSchaar/LinkRunner/README.md

   API-visible permissions don't show a public grant: if the link loads without redirecting to a Google login page, the resource is still logged as public.
-The CSV's `detection_method` column tells you which path caught it — `api` (permission was directly visible) or `probe` (caught only via the anonymous reachability check).
-Probe-detected rows won't have a `permission_role`, since the API didn't hand that back — they're logged as `unknown (probe-detected)`.
+The CSV's `detection_method` column tells you which path caught it, `api` (permission was directly visible) or `probe` (caught only via the anonymous reachability check).
+Probe-detected rows won't have a `permission_role`, since the API didn't hand that back, they're logged as `unknown (probe-detected)`.
 - Only Google Workspace-native files (Docs/Sheets/Slides) and plain-text files are mined for links; binary formats (PDF, images, etc.) are logged with their metadata/permissions but their content is not parsed.
-- Text content is capped at 5 MB per file and is never persisted — only the extracted URLs and file metadata are saved to state/reports.
+- Text content is capped at 5 MB per file and is never persisted.
+Only the extracted URLs and file metadata are saved to state/reports.
 - Rate-limit handling backs off automatically; use `--request-delay` for an additional steady-state throttle on very large drives.